Have you ever paid for a tool and then thought, “this is not quite what I was looking for“?

 Iorad is a tool that allows you to create step-by-step tutorials while you go over the process yourself.

-With Iorad, you can record both video and audio along with your screen.
+With Iorad, you can record both video and audio on your screen.
 You can also add descriptions and heading to each step, an introduction, and an appendix if needed.
 Moreover, Iorad lets you highlight or blur spaces on the screen to be more precise while creating the tutorial.

 Iorad is a great tool if you need it for personal use only, or else, the prices are too high for a tool that has one purpose only.

 Let me give you some examples of Iorad’s use cases:

 - Create a tutorial about how to set up the environment to program in a specific language.